Ukrainian People's Militsiya: Ukrainian People's Militsiya instructions

 The stated duty of the Ukrainian People's Militsiya was to maintain order in the newly occupied territories by defending the Ukrainian population from attacks by scattered remnants of the Red Army, killing resistance members or Soviet parachutists caught behind the German lines, confiscating weapons, registering former communist officials or specialists brought into western Ukraine from eastern regions, and shooting looters or those caught hiding firearms as well as collaborators with the Soviet state and the Soviet diversionaries.
 The regulations of the Ukrainian People's Militsiya allowed Jews to join in but only under strict rules requiring them to wear yellow stars on their clothing.
 Poles and Russians were expressly prohibited from joining the force.

 The OUN controlling the Ukrainian People' Militsiya was strongly opposed to the Soviet power structure that had been established in Galicia after the Soviet annexations, particularly the NKVD.
 The command sought to neutralize those particular elements that the OUN felt were critical to projecting Soviet power over Ukraine.
 Instructions issued in May 1941 by OUN in Distrikt Galizien were very specific about who the enemy was.

-The objectives of the People's Militsiya was to facilitate the eradication of the suspected members of the NKVD and the Communist Party including Soviet prosecutors or citizens who during the Soviet rule collaborated with them.
+The objectives of the People's Militsiya were to facilitate the eradication of the suspected members of the NKVD and the Communist Party including Soviet prosecutors or citizens who during the Soviet rule collaborated with them.
 All prominent non-Ukrainians were to be interred.
 The People's Militsiya – according to instructions – were advised to act in such way that "the army and the authorities of the ally" (i.e. the German Security Police and the Gestapo) would draw obvious benefits from the existence of the People's Militsiya."

 State security department of the Militsiya

+On 25 June 1941 Yaroslav Stetsko wrote to Stepan Bandera that the OUN-B was "forming a militia to help eliminate the Jews".
+On 2 July 1941 the Ukrainian People's Militsiya was established by Stetsko and his group of OUN supporters in Lviv, and was placed under the command of the German Security police and the Gestapo.

-The Ukrainian People's Militsiya structure also included a "political department" – which is similar to the Gestapo (familiar to the OUN-R organization) – named as a "Secret State Police ".
+The Ukrainian People's Militsiya structure also included a "political department" similar to the Gestapo (familiar to the OUN-R organization) named the "Secret State Police ".

-On 25 June 1941 Yaroslav Stetsko wrote to Stepan Bandera that OUN had "formed a Militsiya to remove the Jews".

-After the proclamation of the "Ukrainian Statehood with the leader of Stepan Bandera" in its government was created UDB (Department of the State Security).
-The 2 July 1941 Bandera's OUN People's Militsiya – established by Yaroslav Stetsko group at Lemberg – was placed under the command of the Security police and Secret police.

-If available, personnel of the Bandera's OUN People's Militsiya were to use captured Soviet Army uniforms with a yellow-blue armband worn on the left sleeve.
+If available, personnel of Bandera's OUN People's Militsiya were to use captured Soviet Army uniforms with a yellow-blue armband worn on the left sleeve.
 If such military clothing was not on hand, members were to wear a white armband stamped with the name People's Militsiya (Народна Міліція).